fasrc/slurmmon/doc/INSTALL.md

 Slurmmon is meant to run on a RHEL/CentOS/SL 6 based system (e.g. 6.4).
 You'll of course need Slurm, and you'll also need a Ganglia installation and an Apache webserver running mod_python.

-Several slurmmon components, such as submitting probe jobs and gathering allocation utilization numbers, are optional.
+Several slurmmon components, such as submitting probe jobs and gathering allocation utilization numbers (a.k.a. *whitespace* reports), are optional.